menu

 Demographics

-In terms of college education, Two Harbors is nearly on par with the US average for all cities of 21.84%: 20.32% of adults 25 and older in Two Harbors have a bachelor's degree or advanced degree.
+The population of Two Harbors overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Two Harbors, 21.10% have at least a bachelor's degree.

 The people who call Two Harbors home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Two Harbors residents report their race to be White, followed by Black or African-American.
+The greatest number of Two Harbors residents report their race to be White, followed by Native American.
 Important ancestries of people in Two Harbors include German, Norwegian, Swedish, Finnish, and Irish.

 The most common language spoken in Two Harbors is English.
-Other important languages spoken here include Polish and Scandinavian languages.
+Other important languages spoken here include Polish and Spanish.

 Notable & Unique Neighborhood Characteristics